IowaComputerGurus/dnn.simpleBootstrapAccordion/README.md

 A simple module to allow management of Accordion content using bootstrap styles

-## Minimum DNN Version
+## Supported DNN Versions

-Current releases support DNN 7.0.0 and later
+Current release supports DNN & EVOQ Versions 7.0.0 and later, through current release.

 ## Other Requirements

-Your skin must include Bootstrap references
+Your skin must include Bootstrap references for proper styling and actions.